Alternative Schedulers

 -C str_var=test1 float_var=0.5

-This option will set all parameters for a Pipeline by using a json file which can be reached locally by the
+This option will set all parameters for a pipeline by using a json file which can be reached locally by the

-spark-submit
+spark-submit command.

 All Configuration Schema fields must be provided in this file.